 - Brain damage resulting from delayed or incorrect diagnosis of fetal distress

-- Infections caused by poor hygiene practices or delayed diagnosis and treatment of both the newborn or the mother
+- Infections caused by poor hygiene practices or delayed diagnosis and treatment

-- Injuries to the mother, such as serious tears, haemorrhaging, or organ damage due to poor clinical practice or delayed intervention
+- Injuries to the mother, such as serious vaginal tears, haemorrhaging, or organ damage due to poor clinical practice or delayed intervention

 When can a birth injury negligence claim be made?

 We strongly advise families considering a birth injury negligence claim to contact Stephensons as soon as possible.
-This allows our specialist solicitors adequate opportunity to gather medical evidence, documentation, and witness statements promptly, which can significantly strengthen your case.
+This allows our specialist solicitors an adequate opportunity to gather medical evidence, documentation, and witness statements promptly, which can significantly strengthen your case.

 Establishing negligence in birth injury cases